learn-co-curriculum/dsc-project-presentation-content/README.md

 **Non technical backgroun?** ---> Drop jargon, include only the most relevant information <br>
 **Sign-off on your work continiuing?** ---> focus on  the real life impact of your work.
 Always tie your results to real world numbers and how the answers you provide are solutions to real problems.

+### Exercise:
+Take a moment to answer the audience persona questions for your capstone and module projects.
+How was your audience described in the assignment?

-## connect the presentation components with a narrative arc
+## Connect the presentation with a narrative arc

 In storytelling and narration there is conflict, resolution, and the journey in between.
 Your data science presentation can be arranged the same way.
 Plus, maintaining a narrative arc throughout your presentation will keep the audience engaged and help retention of information.

-A great example of this is the children's book "Don't let pigeon drive the bus"
+A great example of this is the children's book ["Don't let pigeon drive the bus"](http://pigeonpresents.com/books/dont-let-the-pigeon-drive-the-bus/) by Mo Willems.
 - Title reveals the main point of the story.
 It's catchy.
 It's not "An observation of avairy conflict in transportation permissions"
 - Problem is established from the beginning - We've been told by the bus driver that pigeon wants to drive, but we are not to let him
-- It's a children's book, rules are important, so we can assume that a **successful** endinig is one where we suceed in not letting pigeon ride the bus
+- It's a children's book, so we can assume that a **successful** ending is one where we suceed in not letting pigeon ride the bus
-- the book is filled with pigeon's attempts to convince us to let him ride the bus
+- The book is filled with pigeon's attempts to convince us to let him ride the bus
-- the bus driver returns and thanks us for not letting pigeon drive the bus
+- The bus driver returns and thanks us for not letting pigeon drive the bus

 How is this related?
 - Have a catchy title that reveals the answer and your findings